-We want to be able to give you an opportunity to buy souvenirs so we include some stops at workshops or factories, which demonstrates a craft or product unique to that region with pieces available to buy.
-We understand that souvenir hunting is not for everyone so we aim to take you to places, which hold local interest.
+We want to be able to give you an opportunity to buy souvenirs so we include some stops at museums or exhibitions that demonstrates a craft or product unique to that region with pieces available to buy.
+We understand that souvenir hunting is not for everyone so we aim to take you to places that hold local interest.
 We trust you will enjoy these opportunities to learn about local arts and crafts and understand their historical and cultural importance.